n1ru4l/spotify-player-android-sdk/README.md

 ## Additional

-The dirstributed binary and all rights associated with it belong to spotify.
+The distributed binary and all rights associated with it belong to spotify.